 As I said a few paragraphs ago, All Fighters Follow Me! isn't USUALLY necessary, as your fighters are generally faster.
 That doesn't mean I wouldn't include it if if helps your list enough.
 With FCT and AFFM!, you can make YT-1300s move at speed 4+ (FCT 1, move 3 with AFFM!), but that's also a lot of points to OCCUPY the squadrons (YT-1300s don't kill as well as you would think, but they're darn good at occupying!)

-I wouldn't use Flight Controllers.
+I hesitantly wouldn't use Flight Controllers.
 You're already bringing squadrons that are good at killing squadrons; I don't think it's worth the 6 points and your weapons team slot on a ship that might want Ordinance Experts or Gunnery Team to fit it.
+It's more of a thing in the LFC in order to end whatever other force you're facing FAST.
+The MFC doesn't mind too much being stuck in for several turns.
 Eric may have a different opinion for Imperials, though.... which is a perfect time to hand this over to Eric!

 I once again agree on the basics with John (it's almost like we're friends who talk about these articles and Armada together or something): a medium fighter coverage approach is basically "hedging your bets" and overall it works best primarily with fighter-bombers as the meat of its squadrons.
 The fact is you will have more points invested into fighters than a small fighter coverage enemy fleet will and can expect to win the squadron mini-game there and then move on to bombing targets of opportunity.
 You will also have more points invested into fighters than a heavy squadron fleet will, although (s)he obviously has more points invested into squadrons.
 That means that you stand a good chance of crippling or outright destroying even a larger bomber-focused squadron investment if much of it is trying to squirm away to attack some of your ships rather than fight back.
 The main downside is if you're not careful with the construction of your MFC wing, you either overpaid for an SFC (initializations everywhere!) that wipes the enemy out and then can't really capitalize on its success to win the real game (due to being ineffective against ships for its investment) or you under-invested in an HFC that really would've appreciated 30ish more points spent on elements that make a bomber wing work more consistently.